purescript/purescript-foldable-traversable/docs/Data/Foldable.md

 - `foldl` folds a structure from the left
 - `foldMap` folds a structure by accumulating values in a `Monoid`

+Default implementations are provided by the following functions:

+- `foldrDefault`
+- `foldlDefault`
+- `foldMapDefaultL`
+- `foldMapDefaultR`

+Note: that some combinations of the default implementations are unsafe to use together - causing a non-terminating mutually recursive cycle.
+These combinations are documented per function.

 ##### Instances
 ``` purescript
 instance foldableArray :: Foldable Array